lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    Here we can clearly see that the number of atom in the central region quickly evolves to an equilibrium value.
+    Here, we can clearly see that the number of atoms in the central region, :math:`n_\mathrm{central}`, evolves to its equilibrium value after about 0.1 ns.
-    Therefore the chosen equilibration of 4 ns is long enough.

     Let us also plot the equilibrium density profile :math:`\rho`:

 .. figure:: ../figures/level3/free-energy-calculation/density_profile-light.png